 Consequently, buyers must inspect the property before they buy it.
 If they don't, they can't sue for any defects they later become aware of, if an inspection would have revealed those defects.

-Can a Selma, Alabama Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Selma, Alabama Real Estate Attorney help?